Millimeter-Wave Circular Synthetic Aperture Radar Imaging: Experimental Results

 Finally, the reconstructed image based on (\ref{CBP}) has been presented in Fig.~\ref{fig:Image}.

-We have conducted another experiment only using two $\rm 10 \; dbsm$ corner reflectors.
-The horizontal distance between them is $24\;cm$.
-The radial distance from the center point of the two corner reflectors to the origin of the coordinate system is $4.73\;m$.
+We have conducted another experiment using only two $\rm 10 \; dbsm$ corner reflectors.
+The horizontal distance between them is $\rm 24\;cm$.
+The radial distance from the center point of the two corner reflectors to the origin of the coordinate system is $\rm 4.73\;m$.

 Fig.~\ref{fig:targets_distance3} illustrates the location of the corner reflectors with respect to each other and also with respect to the radar.

 The reconstructed image for the experimental set-up described in Fig.~\ref{fig:targets_distance3} has been shown in Fig.~\ref{fig:Image_2}.